GameTimeline

 Overview

-US DVD and digital release February 16, 2010.
+US DVD and digital release February 16, 2010; later streaming rotations vary by region.

 5. Halo: Reach live-action shorts